1louder/GetCleanData/README.md

 The files above are combined into a single dataset, denoted by the variable, dat.

-Mean and standard deviation calculations are used on entries with the words, "std" or "mean" in them.
+Mean and standard deviation calculations are used on entries with the words, "std" or "mean" in them and broken down by the subject and type of activity.

 A column is added to the full dataset that names the type of activity for each row.
 The column is named activityNames and the values include Walking, Walking_Upstairs, Walking_Downstairs, Sitting, Standing, and Laying.